hiking banner.jpg

 Hiking

 Great hiking can be found on the San Bernardino hiking trails.
-One of the main reasons hiking is so popular is our array of foliage.
-It is only one of three mountain ranges in the world that runs East and West in a Mediterranean climate.
-This gives the San Bernardino Mountains a variety of unique eco-climate zones.
-The temperatures in the area are usually 15 to 20 degrees cooler than down the hill.
-If you get out in the morning it’s usually very pleasant even in the dog days of summer.
-Hiking has many benefits for your mental and physical health.
+One of the main reasons hiking is so popular is the array of foliage.
+San Bernardino mountain range is only one of three mountain ranges in the world that runs East and West in a Mediterranean climate.
+This Mountain Range has a variety of unique eco-climate zones.
+The temperatures in the area are usually 15 to 20 degrees cooler than the valley below.
 Come up and get some of the best exercise known to humans: a walk in the forest!
-If you would like to enjoy the San Bernardino hiking trails with a group, scroll down to the bottom of this page and find the Mountain Top Hiking Club Hiking Schedule.
+If you would like to enjoy the San Bernardino hiking trails with a group, scroll down to the bottom of this page and find the Mountain Top Hiking Club hiking schedule.

 San Bernardino National Forest